 Ph.D.
 Researcher - Pattern Recognition and Human Language Technologies Research Center.

-I have been working on several machine learning research projects, mainly on the field of machine translation.
+I have been working on several machine learning research projects, mainly on the field of machine translation and historical documents processing.

 July 2015–January 2022